Topological shape transform for thymus structures: Introduction

 Motivated by the limitations of existing isometry invariant algorithms, we introduce SampEuler, a discrete construction based on the ECT, which comes with theoretical guarantees about the information it captures and its stability.
 Building on SampEuler, we introduce a vectorization and visualization algorithm for the ECT.
 We first apply SampEuler and its vectorization to synthetic tree structures and show that they outperform current topological shape transforms.
 We then benchmark against conventional shape analysis methods and TDA methods using the MPEG7 dataset.

-Finally, we apply SampEuler to a dataset of equally sized quadrants, extracted from binary images of mouse thymi across different age groups, to characterize age-related structural changes.
-In our classification study, we benchmark our methods against state-of-the-art TDA, including various vectorizations of persistent homology, as well as deep learning methods, demonstrating that SampEuler achieves higher classification accuracy in significantly less computation time.
-We interpret the classification results based on the vectorization of SampEuler in relation to underlying thymic structural differences, thereby providing valuable biological insights.
-Moreover, we compare the analysis of these quadrants based on shape descriptors with T-cell distribution analysis to study the relationship between the impact of ageing on T-cell distribution and thymic architecture.
+Finally, we apply SampEuler to a segmentation masks of the thymic epithelial scaffold covering different age groups, to characterize age-related structural changes.
+To the best of our knowledge, this is the first complete, quantitative characterisation of how the geometry and topology of the thymic epithelial network change between young and old thymi; because one descriptor captures the full morphological change at once, rather than separate indices tracked one by one, it also lets us study how this change co-varies with shifts in cellular composition across the life trajectory.
+In our classification study, we benchmark SampEuler against state-of-the-art TDA methods, including various vectorizations of persistent homology, as well as deep learning methods, demonstrating that SampEuler achieves higher classification accuracy in significantly less computation time.
+We interpret the classification results based on the vectorization of SampEuler in relation to underlying thymic structural differences.
+In particular, we relate these shape changes to the spatial distribution of T cells.